SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 ## Goal 🎯

 This hands-on will combine many different SAP BTP services inside the SAP BTP, Kyma runtime.
-In this excercise we will prepare your SAP BTP account to walk through the hands-on session.
+In this exercise we will prepare your SAP BTP account to walk through the hands-on session.
 Be aware that the preparation will require some time in itself.

-> ⚠ NOTE: Not all services are availabe in all regions.
+> ⚠ NOTE: Not all services are available in all regions.
 In the case that a service is not available create an additional subaccount in the necessary region to add the service

 ## Fork and Clone the Repository